edwin-github/edwin-github.github.io.pre-finals/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

 #############################################################################################################
-#Changes made to index.html to achieve a 90 or above score in PageSpeed Insights:							#
+#Changes made to index.html to achieve a 90 or above score in PageSpeed Insights:
-#1) Optimize the JS script																					#
+#1) Optimize the JS script
-#		-  since the scripts were small enough the scripts were included in the index.html file to			#
+#		-  since the scripts were small enough the scripts were included in the index.html file to
-#  		   reduce the eliminate the render-blocking javascripts.											#
+#  		   reduce the eliminate the render-blocking javascripts.
-#  		-  minify the javascript to reduce the size.														#
+#  		-  minify the javascript to reduce the size.
+#     - loaded async
+#
-#  																											#
+#
-#2) Optimize the CSS script 																				#
+#2) Optimize the CSS script
-#		- similar to the Javascript the CSS files was small enough and was "inlined" in the index.html.		#
+#		- similar to the Javascript the CSS files was small enough and was "inlined" in the index.html.
-#		- minify the CSS.																					#
+#		- minify the CSS.
-#																											#
+#
-#3) Optimize images - images where resized and compressed to reduce the size to optimize the loading.		#
+#3) Optimize images - images where resized and compressed to reduce the size to optimize the loading.
 #############################################################################################################